For children who will think and lead in English at the highest levels

 During The Program

 Read.
 Think.
 Speak.
 Write.
 Your child’s Navigator tracks their movement through each phase every week.
-The Loop is grounded in the MCT Language Arts framework and Harvard Project Zero’s thinking routines.
+The LCS system is grounded in the MCT Language Arts framework and Harvard Project Zero’s thinking routines.
 Nothing is guessed.
 Everything is guided and measured.

 After 16 Weeks